Halo: MCC is now the best-selling game on Steam

 That’s on top of Halo: Combat Evolved’s already existing slew of new features including support 4K UHD and HDR, as well as PC-only features like mouse and keyboard optimizations.

-What’s next for Halo: MCC, we have yet to find out.
-But one thing’s for sure: the remastered Halo: Combat Evolved is enough reason to get downloading.
+What’s next for Halo: MCC?
+That we have yet to find out.
+But one thing’s for sure – the remastered Halo: Combat Evolved is enough reason to get downloading.

 - These are the best Steam games to play right now